 - Extended useful life of our fleet and reduce weather related maintenance

 - Reduced environmental impact of fleet through reduced vehicle idle times, lower fuel consumption (vehicle idling in winter will be reduced by approx. 1,500 hrs. annually)

 - Lower carbon footprint through incorporation of current energy efficient building standards, including a solar array sufficien to satisfy the electrical demand of the facility

 - Prepare for the potential future transition to a hybrid or fully electrified transit fleet in the future.

 This new 48,000 square foot facility would both ensure COAST's ability to maintain current service and quality levels and to be positioned to be responsive and adaptable to future opportunities.

-The estimated coast of the new facility is just under $15M.
-Funds for the project will come from a blend of sources, including up to $12M in Federal Transit Administration (FTA) capital grants, which will require $3M in matching funds.
-Additional potential sources of funding for the project include US Housing & Urban Development Economic Development Initiative funds, the State of New Hampshire, NH Community Development Finance Authority tax credits, private foundations, private contributions, and loans, if necessary.
+The estimated coast of the new facility is between $15M-$17M.
+Funds for the project will come from a blend of sources, including up to $14M in Federal Transit Administration (FTA) capital grants, which will require $3M in matching funds.
+Additional potential sources of funding for the project include the State of New Hampshire, US Department of Energy, private foundations, private contributions, and loans, if necessary.

 FUNDING AWARDS TO DATE

 - SFY22 NHDOT FTA 5339(a) Bus and Bus Facilities Capital Project Grant $4,023,716

 - SFY22-23 NH CDFA Tax Credit Program $417,000